cdpaiva/tiff-data/dev_log.md

 The idea of this project is to create a CLI tool that will inspect a TIFF file and print its metadata.
 Even though I can do this by opening the image somewhere else (like ImageJ), it would be cool to have an easy to use tool that did this right away.
+This would also only read the bytes that are relevant to the metadata, in contrast with most tool, that actually read the entire file.
 It's also an excuse to write some C code in a project of my own.

 ### Goals